marcellio4/esg/apiTest/README.md

 Port number change according to yours and also last number according to ref that you would like to see

 ### Info
 This app purpose is excercise.
 It is lucking a lot of security and exception handlers.
-It is real world app and is not recommended to use in any projects.
+It is not real world app and is not recommended to use in any projects.